Mackenzie Stewart

 | Toronto

-Mackenzie Stewart is an associate in the Intellectual Property Group at Cassels with a focus on intellectual property litigation.
-Mackenzie has a background in regulatory and policy matters relating to copyright and cultural heritage law.
+Mackenzie Stewart (she/her/hers) is an associate in the Intellectual Property Group at Cassels.
+Mackenzie is an intellectual property litigator with experience acting on copyright, trademark and patent matters, with a particular focus on collective copyright and music licensing.
+Mackenzie has a background in regulatory and policy matters relating to copyright and cultural heritage law and has acted as counsel in matters before the Federal Courts and the Copyright Board of Canada.

 Prior to joining Cassels, Mackenzie clerked at the Supreme Court of Canada and the Federal Court of Appeal.
 She also worked as counsel for the Department of Justice, where she focused on copyright policy and legislative drafting.
 This background has given her an in depth understanding of both appellate advocacy and the mechanics and policy rationale of legislative drafting.